Gabriel09BR/Pedestrian-Traffic-Light-System/README.md

 ## 🚨 Red-Light Violation Detection

-If a vehicle (simulated by Bot2) crosses while traffic light is red:
+If a vehicle (simulated by button) crosses while traffic light is red:

 - An RGB LED flashes **white** to simulate a photo capture
   *(no real camera is used)*
 - The **fines** counter is incremented
-- Debounced, so each violation counts only once
-- A visual flash is triggered using a mini-FSM

 ---